 And a great video with Allie here:

-The second I can highlight we did live at SaaStr Europa this year, which was super fun.
+The second I can highlight we did live at SaaStr Europa a ways back, which was super fun.
 Here’s the email from Unicorn Talkdesk to me, back when they were at $1m in ARR or so:

 It is really strong.
 Not just the metrics, but the case studies, the sense of the go-to-market strategy, and more.
 Lesson: anyone would want to take this meeting.
 Maybe you don’t have all of these assets, yes.
 But copy it as much as you can.